7 types of Artificial Intelligence

 Key takeaways

-• AI Complexity: AI encompasses a range from simple data analysis to understanding human emotions, divided into capabilities and functionalities.
+• AI Complexity: AI encompasses a spectrum from simple data analysis to understanding human emotions, divided into capabilities and functionalities that drive meaningful technological progress.

-• Capabilities: AI is categorized into Narrow AI (task-specific), General AI (human-like abilities), and Super AI (surpassing human intelligence).
+• Capabilities: AI is categorised into Narrow AI (task-specific excellence), General AI (human-like cognitive abilities), and Super AI (transcending human intelligence through collaborative potential).

-• Functionalities: Includes Reactive Machines (basic responses), Limited Memory (data-driven improvements), Theory of Mind (understanding emotions), and Self-awareness (conscious machines).
+• Functionalities: Includes Reactive Machines (foundational responses), Limited Memory (data-driven evolution), Theory of Mind (empathetic understanding), and Self-awareness (conscious collaboration).

-• Future Outlook: While the potential for AI to evolve into Super AI exists, its current and near-future applications are focused on augmenting human capabilities and solving complex problems.
+• Future Outlook: While the potential for AI to evolve into Super AI exists, current applications focus on augmenting human capabilities and solving complex challenges through purposeful design.

 Classifying AI